denny2710/datasciencecoursera/README.md

-# datasciencecoursera
+# Course Project
-## Added as part of the data Science course of Coursera
+## Added as part of the Data Science Course of Coursera